strongqa/docs.howitzer-framework.io/docs/README.md

 HomePage.on { is_expected.to have_no_menu_section }
 </code></pre>

-#### Sections within sections
+<h4>Sections within sections</h4>

 You are not limited to adding sections only to pages; you can nest sections within sections within sections within sections!

-<pre><code class="language-ruby">

-# define a page that contains an area that contains a section for both logging in and registration, then modeling each of the sub sections separately
+<pre><code class="language-ruby"># define a page that contains an area that contains a section for both logging in and registration, then modeling each of the sub sections separately

 class LoginSection < Howitzer::Web::Section
   me "div.login-area"